Cray-HPE/docs-csm/operations/node_management/Wipe_NCN_Disks.md

 ## Full wipe

-This section walks a user through cleanly stopping all running services that require partitions, as well as removing the node from the Ceph or Kubernetes cluster (as appropriate for the node type).
+A full wipe cleanly stops all running services that require partitions, as well as removing the node from the Ceph or Kubernetes cluster (as appropriate for the node type).

 This does not zero disks; this will ensure that all disks look raw on the next reboot.